olivierbenard/scraper-postcodes/README.md

 ## The long story short

-Scrap the website http://germany.postcode.info/ and collect all postcode information in a comma (',') separated file (`./scraper/postcodes.de`) for Germany.
+Scrap the website http://germany.postcode.info/ and collect all postcode information in a semicolon (';') separated file (`./scraper/postcodes.de`) for Germany.
 The results contains the following information:

 * Municipality (Ort)